stefanocudini/cv/README.md

 # Stefano Cudini - Open Source Developer

-Software developer since 2006 he has worked in various fields mainly on Web-oriented technologies, specializing in recent years in Geospatial solutions such as WebGis, Geocoding, Routing Engines, Vehicle Routing Problem and advanced WebMapping systems.
+Professional Software developer since 2006 he has worked in various fields mainly on Web-oriented technologies, specializing in recent years in Geospatial solutions such as WebGis, Geocoding, Routing Engines, Vehicle Routing Problem and advanced WebMapping systems.
 It manages and is active on various open source projects known in the geospatial field, such as KeplerJs.io, LeafletJs.com and OpenStreetMap.org